Special Operations Division

 11 officers and a sergeant tasked primarily with traffic enforcement, with particular attention devoted to hazardous violations.
 Their main focus areas are the various highways throughout Irving and other high-accident locations.
 They also maintain a heavy presence in school zones.
 Traffic complaints reported by citizens are evaluated by the motorcycle officers and, when warranted, an enforcement plan is implemented to address the concern.

-DWI Unit– 5 officers and a sergeant focus on DWI enforcement.
+5 officers and a sergeant focus on Driving While Intoxicated (DWI) enforcement.
 Along with other members of the Traffic Section, they are part of the team that responds to fatality and other serious accidents.
 They are responsible for investigating any intoxication offenses involved in those accidents.
 Another of their duties is to give educational presentations about DWI prevention to schools, corporations and other community groups.
 In addition, the DWI Sergeant manages the department’s Commercial Motor Vehicle Enforcement program that conducts inspections of large commercial vehicles to ensure they are operated safely on the city’s roadways.

 2 officers investigate all hit & run accidents that are not suspended in the field due to lack of leads.
 They are trained in various advanced accident investigative techniques and are part of the team that investigates fatality and other serious accidents.

 1 sergeant reviews, permits, coordinates and staffs all special events and off-duty jobs requiring officers for traffic control and other safety concerns.
 He also supervises the Hit & Run Unit.

 6 Irving Fire Department Paramedics who are assigned and trained to work with the SWAT Team.
 The medics are to provide medical support during tactical operations.

 Bomb Squad consists of a Commander and 5 Bomb Technicians.
 These officers are required to complete the FBI Hazardous Device School.
 The purpose of the team is to render safe and/or remove suspected IEDs, explosives, explosives chemicals, pyrotechnics and ammunition.
 The team is trained and assist the Tactical Unit with their explosive breaching capabilities